top of page

 • Prevents oxygen and airborne contaminants from entering

 Having a thermometer on hand will keep you heading in the correct direction.
 You need the thermometer to monitor the fermentation process.
 The temperature of the wine during fermentation can play a role in the speed, characteristics of the wine (flavor and aroma), and how it affects the yeast.
-Most wines generally do well when the ambient temperature is between 65°F and 75°F. However, some red and white wines require more attention.
+Most wines generally do well when the ambient temperature is between 65°F and 75°F, although some red and white wines require more attention.

 Get the Sediment Out

-Removing sediment from the wine is critical to ensuring a stable and clear wine in the bottles.
-Some home winemakers transfer the wine from the carboy (secondary fermenter), using a U-shaped siphon tube, and pour the wine into another filter to remove the sediment.
+Removing sediment from the wine is critical to ensuring a stable and clear wine going into the bottles.
+Some home winemakers choose to transfer the wine from the carboy (secondary fermenter), using a U-shaped syphon tube and pouring the wine into another filter to remove the sediment.
 Others opt to use a racking tube.
-A racking tube allows the winemaker to set the tube at a safe level above the sediment and not disturb any sediment in the carboy.
+A racking tube allows the winemaker to set the tube at a safe level above the sediment so not to disturb any sediment in the carboy.
 Both can work effectively.
+However, the racking tube is slower than syphoning wine.

 Put a Cork in it!